 James has a BA in Political Science from McGill University and an MA in Public Policy and Public Administration from Concordia University.
 James has worked in the community NGO and political sectors before joining the Association for Canadian Studies in 2001.

-Sarah has been part of the ACS team since 2008, where she works at the Director of Publications and International Programs.
+Sarah has been part of the ACS team since 2008, where she works on a diverse portfolio of projects ranging from international programs and partnerships to national projects and activities.
 She is the managing editor of Canadian Issues/Thèmes Canadiens, Canadian Diversity/Diversité Canadienne and the Canadian Journal for Social Research/Revue canadienne de recherche sociale.
-Sarah also coordinates the Canada-China Institute on Minorities, a long term bilateral research partnership between researchers from Canada and the Chinese State Ethnic Affairs Commission, which allows her to practice her Mandarin language skills in Canada and abroad.
+Sarah also coordinates the Canada-China Institute on Minorities, a long term bilateral research partnership between researchers from Canada and the Chinese State Ethnic Affairs Commission.

 Victoria has a BA in translation form Concordia University.
 She joined the ACS in 2013; she is in charge of revising and translating the articles appearing in Canadian Issues/Thèmes Canadiens, Canadian Diversity/Diversité Canadienne and the Canadian Journal for Social Research/Revue canadienne de recherche sociale.
 She is also responsible for coordinating the ACS publications and media relations.